Skip to main content

 After the briefing, there will be a rush to get boats on the water.
 Take your time: you’re in no hurry.

-Once on the water, do some warming up: get used to the choppy conditions – with boats everywhere, the water can seem very lumpy.
+Once on the water, do some warming up: get used to the choppy conditions – with boats everywhere, the water can seem very unsteady.
 Try practising a few starts.
 After a while, the first races will be called to the start.
 Now’s the time to find where the rest of the Division 9 paddlers have located themselves, and to join up with them.
 Watch the other starts and see how paddlers go sprinting off to gain a good position.

 The Start